zenyuqol/NBTData-Dupe-Checker/README.md

 ## Config
 O - Opens Dupe Checker's config.

-/CD [player] - Checks if the player has any duped items.
-[IN PROGRESS]
+/dupecheck [playername] - Checks if the player has any duped items.

-/CD - Checks inventory for duped items -You can change these settings in the controls menu.
+/dupecheck - Checks inventory for duped items -You can change these settings in the controls menu.

-/CD AH [IN PROGRESS]
+/dupecheck auction.